durkdev/DROP/README.md

 We will have FISHING!!
 Tricks, traps and deadly Rock Paper Scissors dueling.
 Stay tuned.

-For a detailed specification see files in the [DESIGN folder](./DESIGN/).
+For a detailed specification see files in the [DOCS/DESIGN](./DOCS/DESIGN/).

-# Next Projects Generally
+Ideas for design directions as well as creative content for the future game can all be found in [DOCS/CREATIVE](./DOCS/CREATIVE)

+# Current Todo list.
 This is a very rough to do list.
-Feel free to edit and format in ways to indicate interest/objection help set priorities etc.
+Feel free to edit and format in ways to indicate interest/objection help set priorities etc. If this gets messy we can switch to using other tools to track todo.
+But in the meantime feel free to track other micro projects here following the example below.

 ## Create an EvMenu Dungeon
   A pure instanced Dungeon; see [How to Dungeon](./DESIGN/howto_dungeon.md) for an idea of what I'm going for here.